Resources

 beginning woman farmer mentorship opportunity in iowa

 The Women, Food and Agriculture Network is accepting applications for their Harvesting Our Potential program, an 8-10 week internship for women who are interested in farming/raising food or food products.
-The purpose of the program is to empower women who want to farm by providing them on-farm experience and a network of other women in food […]
+The […]

 Posted: May 15 2016